Tepai Moeroa

-He played for the Parramatta Eels in the National Rugby League and has played for the Prime Minister's XIII and the World All Stars at representative level.
+He played for the Parramatta Eels in the NRL and has played for the Prime Minister's XIII and the World All Stars at representative level.

 Moeroa previously played rugby union for the New South Wales Waratahs in the Super Rugby competition.

 Background

 Moeroa was born in Avarua, Cook Islands.
 He moved to Sydney, New South Wales, Australia as a 5-year old.

 He played his junior rugby league for the Colyton Colts, St Clair Comets and Seven Hills Kangaroos.